juniperoserra/clop/README.md

 ## Commands

-The first arugment is the "command."
+The first argument is the "command."
 If the cli specifies a default command, the command may be omitted.
 The command is never prefixed with a dash.
 In the example above, the command is "add."
 Everything else is options.

 ## Options